Anubrata2000/Calculator_App/README.md

 ## Contribution
 Contributions are welcome!
 If you find any bugs or want to add new features, feel free to open an issue or create a pull request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](/LICENSE) file for details.

 ## Contact
 If you have any questions or suggestions, feel free to contact me at your.email@example.com.